-- O This is the starter project on Trinket that young people will use: rpf.io/scouts-website-starter - O This is the finished code for the example website on Trinket: rpf.io/scouts-website-finished
+- O Here's the starter project on Trinket: rpf.io/scouts-website-starter. - O Here's the finished code for the example website on Trinket: rpf.io/scouts-website-finished.

-If your meeting place doesn't have WiFi
+If your meeting place doesn't have internet

-Consult the Offline guide section of this document.
+Check out the 'Offline guide' section of this document.